January was a fairly quiet transfer window, with most clubs exercising caution before adding to their squads.

 To: Sheffield United

 Sir Alex Ferguson rated Ravel Morrison extremely highly when coming up through Man Utd’s esteemed academy.
 External factors, though, curtailed any progress into United’s first-team and he’d ultimately join West Ham before undergoing a series of loan spells that ended with a transfer to Lazio and more temporary stays elsewhere.
 Just when it seemed he was settled at Swedish outfit Östersunds, the Mancunian midfielder joined Sheffield United but has rarely featured in Chris Wilder’s impressive outfit.
-To date, he’s made four appearances in all competitions including a 12-minute Premier League cameo against Leicester City last August.
+To date, he’s made four appearances in all competitions including a 12-minute Premier League cameo against Leicester City last August and now finds himself on loan at Middlesbrough.
 A steep drop for the midfielder dubbed unlucky by former Man Utd academy teammate Josh King.

 2. Patrick Roberts